Fudge it up

 Mix all ingredients in a pan except the lemon and stir over a low heat on a thick bottomed pan until the sugar dissolves and butter is all melted.

-Cook for 10-15 minutes until the mix turns a golden fudge color and using a sugar thermometer cook until 118 degrees c.
+Cook for 10-15 minutes until the mix turns a golden fudge colour and using a sugar thermometer cook until 118 degrees c.

 Finely dice the rind of your salt preserved lemon.